juliandmartinez94/Project2/README.md

 # Project2

-Document your work: Prepare a report that includes the following sections:
 a.
 Introduction: Introduce your web app and its purpose.
 Project 2 for CAP 4104.
 Used Open Brewery DB as an API to show users the breweries in every state.